 Code of Conduct - When signing Rego form ensure your players read the fine print on the back as you are agreeing to abide by the rules of Oztag.
 Any incident that occurs and is reported, the competition committee OR depending on severity, the judiciary will deal with this & will follow through with disciplinary action.
 Penalties for players not being sportsmanlike or having no regard for the rules of the game are severe and players should be familiar with these guidelines.
 Referees will firstly warn, penalise then sin bin or send off, depending on severity of the offence.
 Spectators/Subs – Will also be asked to leave the grounds if abusing referees/officials/staff or any person at the fields.
 This may jeopardise the team he/she is supporting.
 Anyone with suspensions can also be advised by the competition conveynor that they are not welcome to spectate within the confines of the playing fields.
 This can be enforced whilst Oztag is hirer of the fields.

-Zero Alcohol Tolerance - At either the Referee or competition organisers’ discretion, should they feel a player is causing dangerous play or unsportsmanlike behaviour during a game, they may be asked to leave the field of play.
+Zero Alcohol Tolerance -

 Under no circumstances should any player be involved in any game of Oztag under the influence of alcohol.

 Zero Punch/Striking Tolerance – Tamworth Oztag competition convenor is now sending a strong message & setting a precedent by enforcing a possible automatic 12-month suspension (OR for as long as they see fit) for any player found to have thrown a punch/striking another player (including 3rd man in).
-Players found guilty of striking first will be sent off & disqualified for a period determined by the competition convenor.
-Players found guilty of striking another player in retaliation will also be sent from the field & will also serve a suspension determined at the competition conveynors discretion.
+All playersfound guilty of striking (initially or in retaliation) will be sent off & disqualified for a period determined by the competition convenor.
 Registration money will NOT be refunded if a player is suspended or ejected from the competition.
 If any of a player’s suspension occurs during washout weeks & those games are replayed in Washout Allowances, the player MUST still sit those games out regardless of whether it be weeks later.
 This Includes if it occurs at the end of season or finals time, the suspension will carry over to new season as per Send Offs below.

 No swearing, abuse or dissention to the opposition, your own players, or the Referee!